 Growing Lemongrass at home is very easy.
-Learning the conditions lemongrass naturally grows in and then providing similar condition at home will help the plant thrive.
+Learning the conditions lemongrass naturally grows in and then providing similar conditions at home will help the plant thrive.
 And once the plant establishes – you will never run out of lemongrass!
 In warm and temperate climates, lemongrass grows perennially, so it is a fantastic plant to sow once and then harvest for years to come.
 And even in cold climates, lemongrass grows well as an annual.
 So let’s find out how to grow lemongrass at home.

 Lemongrass, also known as Cymbopogon or fever grass is a native of Southeast Asia and an essential herb in many Asian dishes.
 It is a tropical and subtropical perennial herb with a citrus scent combining tangy lemon with a grassy texture and subtle spice-like quality.